michaeljacinto/Stock-Trading-Simulator/README.md

  5. Stock Leaderboard
     - Shows the top users with the most cash
     - Allows for competition among our users
- 6. Account Recovery
+ 6. Account Functions
-    - A recovery password will be sent to users that sign up with a valid email
+    - Password recovery - Users can recover their passwords via their registered email
+    - Users can change their username, password, email and name
  7. Redesigned UI

  ## Technologies Used